-The Reference\List class may be used to point toward relevant material or source products either inside or outside PDS.
-It may be associated with any of over two dozen different product classes including Product\Context, Product\Document, Product\Collection, and Product\Browse.
+The Reference_List class may be used to point toward relevant material or source products either inside or outside PDS.
+It may be associated with any of over two dozen different product classes including Product Context, Product Document, Product Collection, and Product Browse.

-The External\Reference class provides a complete bibliographic citation to a published work outside the archive, optionally including its Digital Object Identifier (DOI).
-External\Reference may be used through Reference\List or directly, such as from Observing\System\Component.
-External\References to inaccessible materials may lead to rejection during peer review.
+The External_Reference class provides a complete bibliographic citation to a published work outside the archive, optionally including its Digital Object Identifier (DOI).
+External_Reference may be used through Reference_List or directly, such as from Observing_System_Component.
+External References to inaccessible materials may lead to rejection during peer review.

-The Source\Product\Internal class is used to reference source products in the PDS4 registry system.
-Source\Product\External is used to reference source products not in the PDS4 registry system, including legacy PDS3 products and products from non-PDS archives, such as the NSSDCA Master Catalog holdings.
+The Source_Product_Internal class is used to reference source products in the PDS4 registry system.
+Source_Product_External is used to reference source products not in the PDS4 registry system, including legacy PDS3 products and products from non-PDS archives, such as the NSSDCA Master Catalog holdings.
+In cases where a label needs to reference many source products, the classes Table_Delimited_Source_Product_Internal and Table_Delimited_Source_Product_External may be used to refer to a table containing the source product information.